-Case study: Testing treatments for COVID-19 through GP surgeries - PRINCIPLE
+Case study: Testing treatments for COVID-19 at home

 Treating COVID-19 in the community

-The PRINCIPLE trial is the first to test potential treatments for COVID-19 through GP surgeries.
-Funded by NIHR and UK Research and Innovation, the trial is one of the UK Government’s national priority platform trials into COVID-19, which are being delivered across the NHS with support from NIHR’s Clinical Research Network.
+The Platform Randomised trial of Interventions against Covid-19 In older peoPLE (PRINCIPLE) trial is the first study to test potential treatments for COVID-19 that can be taken at home.
+Funded by NIHR and UK Research and Innovation, the trial is one of the UK government’s national priority platform trials into COVID-19, which are being delivered across the NHS with support from NIHR’s Clinical Research Network.

-Led by a team at the University of Oxford, PRINCIPLE is testing drugs that could prevent the need for hospitalisation in people over 50 with COVID-19.
-The study is looking at patients who are especially vulnerable to COVID-19 because of pre-existing health conditions such as heart disease or a weakened immune system.
+Led by a team at the University of Oxford, PRINCIPLE was initially set up to test drugs that could reduce overall recovery time and the burden of symptoms, and prevent the need for hospital admission, in people over 50 with COVID-19.
+The study was looking at patients who are especially vulnerable to COVID-19 because of pre-existing health conditions such as heart disease or a weakened immune system.

 Could existing treatments help tackle COVID-19?

-In its first phase, the PRINCIPLE trial is evaluating two drugs that are already in use for other health conditions, to see if they could help to treat COVID-19.
+The PRINCIPLE trial is evaluating drugs that are already in use for other health conditions, to see if they could help to treat COVID-19.

 Helping patients recover sooner